jwolz/yajhfc/README.txt

 Requirements:
 * JRE 5.0 or higher
 * A running hylafax server in your network (of course ;-) )
-* Some program to view TIFF files (also see FAQ.txt for this)
+* Some program to view TIFF files (also see the FAQ)
 * Optional: A PostScript viewer (e.g. Ghostview)

-To install YajHFC just download the yajhfc-0_3_1.jar file to some folder on your file system.
+To install YajHFC just download the yajhfc-0_3_2.jar file to some folder on your file system.
-To execute it, use: "java -jar yajhfc-0_3_1.jar"
+To execute it, use: "java -jar yajhfc-0_3_2.jar"
 (In Windows you usually can just double click the jar file as well.)

 LICENSE